-Figure 2. a) Anti-Dig induced release of a translator strand measured through a strand displacement reaction with a dual-labelled duplex strand. b,c) Kinetic traces obtained with the anti-Dig-responsive device for a series of translators differing in the length of the domain complementary to the antibody-responsive device (from 8 to 15 base) in the absence and presence (300 nM) of anti-Dig antibody.
-For panel b the arrow indicates the addition of the translator/device complex to a buffer solution.
-In panel c the arrow indicates the addition of the anti-Dig antibody to a solution already containing the translator/device complex. d) Plot of experimental (dots) and calculated (grey line, Scheme S1, details in S1) released translator concentration in the presence of anti-Dig antibody. e) Kinetic traces obtained at different concentrations of anti-Dig antibody using the 12-base translator strand. f) Released translator concentration vs. anti-Dig concentration. g) Released translator concentration at saturating concentration (300 nM) of anti-Dig antibodies and different no-targeted antibodies.
-All the experiments in this and the following figure were performed in a 100 μL 50 mM Na2HPO4, 150 mM NaCl, 10 mM MgCl2 pH 6.5 buffer solution at 37°C employing equimolar concentration of DNA-based anti-Dig responsive device, translator and pre-hybridized fluorophore-and-quencher duplex (100 nM) and the indicated concentration of anti-Dig on transleted antibody.
+Figure 2. a) Anti-Dig induced release of a translator strand measured through a strand displacement reaction with a dual-labelled duplex strand. b,c) Kinetic traces obtained with the anti-Dig-responsive device for a series of translators differing in the length of the domain complementary to the antibody-responsive device (from 8 to 15 base) in the absence and presence (300 nM) of anti-Dig antibody. d) Plot of experimental (dots) and calculated (grey line, Scheme S1, details in SI) released translator concentration in the presence of anti-Dig antibody. e) Kinetic traces obtained at different concentrations of anti-Dig antibody using the 12-base translator strand. f) Released translator concentration vs. anti-Dig concentration. g) Released translator concentration at saturating concentration (300 nM) of anti-Dig antibodies and different no-targeted antibodies.
+All the experiments in this and the following figure were performed in a 100 μL 50 mM Na2HPO4, 150 mM NaCl, 10 mM MgCl2 pH 6.5 buffer solution at 37°C employing equimolar concentration of DNA-based anti-Dig responsive device, translator and pre-hybridized fluorophore-and-quencher duplex (100 nM) and the indicated concentration of anti-Dig or no-targeted antibody.
 In all the sketches, the 3' are marked with an arrow.

 Translator release is monotonically and quantitatively related to anti-Dig antibody concentration.
 To demonstrate this, we titrated a device loaded with the optimal, 12-base translator against increasing concentrations of antibody, finding the expected Langmuir isotherm relationship between antibody concentration and translator release (Figure 2e-f).
 In contrast, no release is observed in the presence of other, non-targeted antibodies (Figure 2g, S6).
 By replacing the antibody-binding antigens our antibody-responsive devices can be adapted to other antibodies.
 We demonstrate this using dinitrophenol (DNP) as the antigen and anti-DNP and input antibody.
 With this we achieved antibody responsiveness and specificity comparable to those observed for the anti-Dig responsive device (Figure S7-S11).
 Of potential future relevance, the two antibody-responsive devices can be orthogonally controlled: by mixing the two in the same solution and challenging them with various combinations of their target antibodies we find that each responds only to its specific target antibody (Figure S12, 13, 14).
-As a further proof of the proposed release mechanism, we have tested the system at different pHs.
-Because triplex formation is strongly pH-dependent (with acid pHs stabilizing it), we found that, as expected, at pHs lower than 6.5 translator release is less efficient.
-Similarly, at higher pHs (>7.0) the triplex system becomes too unstable and the translator is released even in the absence of the antibody (Figure S15, S16).

 The antibody-responsive device supports efficient communication between normally non-interacting proteins.
-As our first example we designed a device that achieves antibodyinduced downstream regulation of thrombin, a key protein in coagulant functions that leads to cleavage of fibrinogen into fibrin monomers (Figure 3a).
-For this we employed a 15-base DNA aptamer as our translator that binds to thrombin and inhibits its proteolytic activity.[37-39] We re-engineered this to incorporate a domain that forms a triplex with our anti-Dig-antibody responsive device (grey in Figure 3a).
+As our first example we designed a device that achieves antibody-induced downstream regulation of thrombin, a key protein in coagulant functions that leads to cleavage of fibrinogen into fibrin monomers (Figure 3a).
+For this we employed a 15-base DNA aptamer as our translator that binds to thrombin and inhibits its proteolytic activity.
+36-38 We re-engineered this to incorporate a domain that forms a triplex with our anti-Dig-antibody responsive device (grey in Figure 3a).
 In the absence of anti-Dig antibodies (black curve Figure 3b) or at high concentrations (300 nM) of a control antibody (grey curve Figure 3b) this device does not measurably inhibit thrombin activity.
 In the presence of anti-Dig antibodies, in contrast, we observe a significantly longer coagulation lag-time (time before significant signal rise), indicating that the released translator is inhibiting thrombin activity (Figure 3b).
-As expected, the inhibition increases monotonically with increasing concentration of the antibody (Figure 3c, S17).
+As expected, the inhibition increases monotonically with increasing concentration of the antibody (Figure 3c, S15).